 The Capital Gains Tax (CGT) legislation treats insurance policies as a Capital Gains Tax asset, and the payment of the insurance proceeds as a disposal of the asset.

 Capital Gains Tax asset a Chose-in-action

-Now that it is established that an insurance policy is a Capital Gains Tax asset, careful consideration needs to be given as to whether any of the Capital Gains Tax exemptions apply.
+Now that it is established that an insurance policy is a CGT asset, careful consideration needs to be given as to whether any of the CGT exemptions apply.

 Capital Gains Tax exemptions